minni-im/minni-im.github.io/_posts/2013-06-07-print-screen-on-mac-osx.md

 * **⌘ + control + shift + 4, then select an area**: Take a screenshot of an area and save it to the clipboard
 * **⌘ + control + shift + 4, then space, then click a window**: Take a screenshot of a window and save it to the clipboard

-By the way, if you are more a Windows guy, I suggest you have a look at [greenshot](http://getgreenshot.org/), it absolutely fantastic !
+By the way, if you are more a Windows guy, I suggest you have a look at [greenshot](http://getgreenshot.org/), it's absolutely fantastic !